GFAUnDead/Water-Percentage-Meter/README.md

 3. Use the -1 button to decrement if needed
 4. The meter will visually fill up and animate accordingly
 5. Your progress is automatically saved for the current day
+6. The current percentage is displayed both inside the meter tube and above the buttons
-6. The app automatically resets to 0% at the start of each new day
+7. The app automatically resets to 0% at the start of each new day
-7. Click "View Past" to see a table of your historical daily records
+8. Click "View Past" to see a table of your historical daily records
-8. The app periodically syncs to ensure data consistency
+9. The app periodically syncs to ensure data consistency

 ## File Structure